Qolors/FeedCord/FeedCord/docs/reference.md

 - **FallbackImage**: FeedCord always attemps to grab the webpage's image from metadata.
 If for some reason this fails, it will display this image instead.
 - **Color**: Color of the Post's embedded message.
 - **DescriptionLimit**: Limits the length of the description of the post to this number.
+- **Forum**: Determines if the post will be sent to a Forum type channel.

 ---